mNamouni/perfume-portfolio/README.md

 Contributions are welcome!
 If you have suggestions, improvements, or bug fixes, please fork the repository, create a new branch, and submit a pull request.

-License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

-Acknowledgements

-PRAW for accessing Reddit's API.
-NLTK and VADER for sentiment analysis. spaCy for entity extraction.
-Matplotlib for visualization.